DiscoverWithAI/discoverwithai.github.io/documents/Project_Description.typ

   End users are people with the economical possibilities to organize a trip, travel or journey, but that are also interested into saving money where possible without the burden of organize in depth every single detail.
 Travel agencies can ease user's responsibilities, however they may require an expensive commission that could be unaffordable for a significant portion of travelers.

-  Specifically, end users are young adults (20-25 years old) and adults (between 26 and 50 years old) with those characteristics and who are willing to organize an holiday alone or with friends and/or their families, and adolescents (between 16 and 19 years old) who are approaching this type of experience for the first time. //? adolescents
+  Specifically, end users are young adults (20-25 years old) and adults (between 26 and 50 years old) with those characteristics and who are willing to organize an holiday alone, with friends and/or their families. //? adolescents

   === Influencers